-In accordance with the rules of the Securities and Exchange Commission, only one Proxy Statement is being delivered to multiple shareholders that share the same address unless the Company has received contrary instructions from one or more of such shareholders.
-Upon oral or written request, the Company will deliver promptly a separate copy of this Proxy Statement to a shareholder at a shared address to which a single copy of this Proxy Statement was delivered.
-If you are a shareholder at a shared address to which a single copy of this Proxy Statement was delivered and you desire to receive a separate copy of this Proxy Statement, or if you desire to notify the Company that you wish to receive a separate proxy statement in the future, or if you are a shareholder at a shared address to which multiple copies of this Proxy Statement were delivered and you desire to receive one copy in the future, please submit your request by mail to Investor Relations, Western Digital Corporation, 20511 Lake Forest Drive, Lake Forest, California 92630-7741 or by telephone to Western Digital Investor Relations at 1-800-695-6399.
+In accordance with the rules of the Securities and Exchange Commission, only one Proxy Statement and the Company's Annual Report are being delivered to multiple shareholders that share the same address unless the Company has received contrary instructions from one or more of such shareholders.
+Upon oral or written request, the Company will deliver promptly a separate copy of this Proxy Statement or the Annual Report to a shareholder at a shared address to which a single copy of this Proxy Statement or the Annual Report was delivered.
+If you are a shareholder at a shared address to which a single copy of this Proxy Statement or the Annual Report, or if you desire to notify the Company that you wish to receive a separate proxy statement or annual report in the future, or if you are a shareholder at a shared address to which multiple copies of this Proxy Statement or the Annual Report were delivered and you desire to receive one copy in the future, please submit your request by mail to Investor Relations, Western Digital Corporation, 20511 Lake Forest Drive, Lake Forest, California 92630-7741 or by telephone to Western Digital Investor Relations at 1-800-695-6399.

-If a broker or other record holder holds your Company shares, please contact your broker or other record holder directly if you have questions, require additional copies of this Proxy Statement or the Company's Annual Report, or wish to receive multiple reports by revoking your consent to householding.
+If a broker or other record holder holds your Company shares, please contact your broker or other record holder directly if you have questions, require additional copies of this Proxy Statement or the Annual Report, or wish to receive multiple reports by revoking your consent to householding.